This website is not optimized for Miscrosoft Internet Explorer and Miscrosoft Edge !

 Alice Bucknell projects us into Staring at the Sun, a near future where geoengineering – technologies aimed at deliberately modifying the climate – has become our last gamble with planetary systems.
 The film maps the territory where technological intervention meets ecological consequences, where human vanity confronts the complexity of climate systems.

-Solar Protocol by Tega Brain, Alex Nathanson and Benedetta Piantella demonstrates that a solar-powered internet is possible.
+Solar Protocol by the collective of the same name, led by Tega Brain, Alex Nathanson and Benedetta Piantella demonstrates that a solar-powered internet is possible.
 This work reveals that technology is never merely technical: Solar Protocol functions only through a global network of volunteers.
 The system is deliberately fragile, dependent on human care, and acknowledges its dependence on both solar cycles and cooperation.

-In Radiolaria by James Bridle, the silica skeletons of radiolarians – these microorganisms that have spent millions of years perfecting geometric forms that capture light – are superimposed onto solar panels.
+In James Bridle’s Solar panels (Radiolaria series), the silica skeletons of radiolarians – these microorganisms that have spent millions of years perfecting geometric forms that capture light – are superimposed onto solar panels.
 This visual encounter is a revelation: evolution is the most sophisticated research program on Earth.

 These works expand the territory of what we can imagine.
 They show us that innovation does not mean domination, that technology can integrate into ecological and social systems, that the intelligence we need is already here – in sunlight, in microorganisms, in communities working together.
 It is up to us to learn to listen, to participate, and to let ourselves be guided by the intelligences that surround us!